-for individuals and/or the organization itself.
-Student organizations, however, are not automatically registered as 501(c)3 organizations,
+Operate as a non-profit organization that does not generate income for individuals and/or the organization itself.
+Student organizations, however, are not automatically registered as 501(c)3 organizations, and do not, therefore, automatically receive tax exempt status.

 Recognition Process